Last Updated on March 24, 2021 by Shaun Snapp

 - Find out what were the false logics used to sell ERP systems.

 Many of the arguments that are habitually made in favor of ERP are, in fact, nothing more than logical fallacies.
 Because of this, it is essential to review the definition of “logical fallacies.”
 Proponents of ERP use several logical fallacies in the quotations used throughout this book, and when they occur, I will be referring to these proponents by their official names.
-It is quite surprising how many of the quotations from ERP proponents fall into one or more categories of logical fallacy and realizing this led me to read a book specifically on logical fallacies to make sure I was able to identify all of them correctly.
+It is quite surprising how many ERP proponents’ quotations fall into one or more logical fallacy categories.
+Realizing this led me to read a book specifically on logical fallacies to identify all of them correctly.

 They fall into the following categories: